Frogieder/tinier-i2c/README.md

 A tiny downside of this modification is that it cannot automatically initialize pullups, this must be done manually.

+**Manual configuration** is also needed in `TinierI2CMaster.h`, where the right platform must be chosen.

 ## Tiny I2C Library

 **TinyI2C** is a set of minimal I2C routines that allow just about any Microchip/Atmel AVR processor to connect to I2C peripherals.